Reading Time: 3 minutes

 Keep an Eye on Ontario

-Over the first two years of the pandemic, Higgs restricted non-healthcare spending increases to an average of 3.1 percent per year, slightly above the level of inflation.
-Ford, on the other hand, increased non-healthcare spending by a staggering average rate of 7.2 percent per year.
+Over the first two years of the pandemic, Higgs restricted non-healthcare spending increases to an average of 3.1 per cent per year, slightly above the level of inflation.
+Ford, on the other hand, increased non-healthcare spending by a staggering average rate of 7.2 per cent per year.

 While it is true that Ford inherited a difficult fiscal situation from his predecessor, no one can blame former premier Kathleen Wynne for Ford’s dramatic spending hikes over the past two years.